 What is my cost sharing under Medicare Part B?

 You will pay a percentage of the costs of your medically-necessary Part B services.
 Generally, these costs are:

 - the annual Medicare Part B deductible (in 2017, this is $183)

 - 20% of the remaining costs, with no limits or cap

 - any excess charges that a provider or facility may charge beyond what Medicare reimburses

-What is most significant about your Part B cost-sharing is the 20% that you will owe for outpatient medical care.
-This may not be a lot for ordinary doctor’s visits, but for higher-ticket services like surgeries or chemotherapy, your expenses can add up to thousands and thousands of dollars.
-However, there is really no reason for you to be subject to these expenses when there are supplemental coverage options available no matter what your budget is.
+What is most significant is the 20% that you will owe for outpatient medical care.
+For services like surgeries or chemotherapy, your expenses can add up to thousands of dollars.
+There is no reason for you to be subject to these expenses when there are supplemental coverage options available for any budget.

 There are two main ways in which you can protect yourself against catastrophic medical spending.
 1) Medicare supplements are available for purchase to cover the parts that A & B don’t.
 2)Medicare Advantage plans are an option if you are open to getting your A & B benefits through a private health insurance plan with a smaller network than Medicare.

 Read more about buying a Medicare Supplement or enrolling in a Medicare Advantage plan or contact us for a free consultation at (855) 732-9055 today.
 Our experts can help you compare the options and find the most suitable plan for you.